Angadi Theru: Soundtrack

-Reception
+Critical reception

-The film received positive reviews from critics and audiences.
-Behindwoods mentioned, "Angadi Theru is an eye opener to all those who are on the rosier side of life,it's an overdose of emotions, but you don't mind it: simply because the characters have handled the scenes so skilfully."
-Parvathi Srinivasan from Rediff described the film as a, "kind of cinema you keep hoping for and only rarely get," labeling it, "A must watch."

-Many reviewers appreciated Anjali's performance with Behindwoods commenting that, "The girl looks every bit her role with an impressive gamut of emotions running through her face."
-Chennaionline.com gave credit to the theme of the film by stating that, "Vasanthabalan must be applauded for courageously presenting us a film that looks into the darker side of the glittery world of massive show rooms.
-The film was declared success at box office.
+Parvathi Srinivasan from Rediff.com described the film as a, "kind of cinema you keep hoping for and only rarely get," labeling it, "A must watch."
+Chennai Online gave credit to the theme of the film by stating that, "Vasanthabalan must be applauded for courageously presenting us a film that looks into the darker side of the glittery world of massive show rooms.

-Awards

-Angaadi Theru won the 2010 Best Film Award at the Chennai International Film Festival on 24 December 2010.
-It also won accolades in the following award ceremonies.